 If your sauce dries out too quickly during the process, add a little water and keep simmering.

-Serving your Spaghetti Bolognese
+Serving and storing your Spaghetti Bolognese

 Serve warm with spaghetti.
 I've suggested boiling up 500 grams of dried spaghetti here, but you can use your preferred spaghetti or even another type of pasta.